itsniteshh/nitesh-journey/Everyday planner.md

 - Solved 3 kata problems

 # Day 13 -- 16th Jan
-- completed blackjack final project
+- skipped blackjack final project, will complete it after some days

+# Day 14 -- 17th Jan
+- Learnt about local and global scope variables and started with guess the number project